manimadhesh/Guess_my_number/README.md

 index.html: Contains the structure of the game using HTML. style.css: Defines the styles for the game using CSS. script.js: Implements the game logic using JavaScript.
-Screenshots
-(Optional: Include screenshots of your game interface here)

-Demo
-(Optional: Provide a link to a live demo of your game, if available)

-Contributing
-Feel free to contribute to the development of this project by submitting pull requests.
-Bug fixes, improvements to code structure, and additional features are welcome!

-License
-This project is licensed under the MIT License - see the LICENSE file for details.